 To identify and evaluate the environmental impacts and risks of the Capreolus 3D MSS, a comprehensive risk assessment was undertaken for all planned activities and potential unplanned events.
-The risk assessment was undertaken in alignment with the approaches of the Australian Standard/New Zealand Standard (AS/NZS) ISO 31000:2009 Risk Management and Handbook 203:2012 Managing Environment-Related Risk.
+The risk assessment was undertaken in accordance with Polarcus Risk Assessment and Risk Management procedures; and in alignment with the approaches of the Australian Standard/New Zealand Standard (AS/NZS) ISO 31000:2009 Risk Management and Handbook 203:2012 Managing Environment-Related Risk.